 Travel Camera

-Belfast sights – and specifically the coast – are absolutely beautiful!
-Upgrade to a real travel camera for your trip so that you can capture the beauty of the city and region.
+Belfast sights are intriguing and the coast is absolutely stunning!
+Upgrade to a real travel camera for your trip so that you can properly capture the memories of the city and region.

 We travel with a DSLR Canon Rebel and use an everyday 18-135mm lens.
 It’s an excellent camera for budget travelers, as it is affordable, takes quality photos and comes with heaps of accessories.